Home » Recipes » Sides » Southern Potato Salad Recipe

 Vicky Hadley~Little Chef Within

 This Southern potato salad recipe is creamy, tangy, and packed with flavor.
-It’s the perfect side dish for family get-togethers, BBQs, and picnics
+It’s the perfect side dish for family get-togethers, BBQs, and picnics.

-5 from 1 vote
+5 from 4 votes

 Prep Time 15 minutes